Let me be straight with you: Every Wordpress blog on the web should have this plugin installed.

 Before W3 Total Cache I was a fan of WP Super Cache.
 And before that, I used WP Cache.
 Neither of the latter two can hold a candle to the capabilities and caching power of W3 Total Cache.

-For more information on how this plugin can increase your website’s performance, take a look at W3 Total Cache on the Wordpress Extend website.
+For more information on how this plugin can increase your website’s performance, take a look at W3 Total Cache on the WordPress Extend website.

 Learning PHP Using Google Wave